The North Tower #12: Trashing a Theory

 Important point: just because something is used to create complete rubbish at one point doesn’t mean that it can’t be used in a good way at another time (and vice versa).

 I also want to say that when it comes to any kind of mythology, you should always be careful.
-Very often, there are several different versions of one event or of one person.
-For example, in one version of the Orestes myth, he gets cleared for murdering his mother by a sort of divine court; in another he gets hunted down by vengeance spirits and goes mad.
+Very often, there are several different versions of one event or one person.
+For example, in one version of the Orestes myth, he gets cleared for murdering his mother by a sort of divine court; in another, he gets hunted down by vengeance spirits and goes mad.

 HP Hermione = Greek Hermione